proxmox/proxmox-backup/docs/backup-client.rst

   The default backup repository.

 ``PBS_PASSWORD``
-  When set, this value is used for the password required for the backup server.
+  When set, this value is used as the password for the backup server.
-  You can also set this to a API token secret.
+  You can also set this to an API token secret.

 ``PBS_PASSWORD_FD``, ``PBS_PASSWORD_FILE``, ``PBS_PASSWORD_CMD``
   Like ``PBS_PASSWORD``, but read data from an open file descriptor, a file